 The Mission of the Ladies of Charity of Arkansas is to improve the lives of the poor and vulnerable in the state of Arkansas through education, empowerment, and evangelization.

-SERVING 10 YEARS IN ARKANSAS!!
+SERVING OVER 10 YEARS

 Who are the Ladies?